-How much will my Debt Management Payments be
+How much will my Debt Management Payment be

-- Do you have to pay all your disposable income into a DMP?
+- Do you have to pay 100% of your surplus income?

-- Will you have to prove your income or expenses?
+- Will you have to prove your income and expenses?

 It is vital that you add up all your living expenses correctly.
 You must include all the expenses you need to live on from your rent and food to car insurance and entertainment.
 Use our living expenses guide to help you put together your list.

-When totalling your income you should use all sources of income including your wages, benefits and any other money you receive such as pension payments.
+When totalling your income you should use all sources including wages, benefits and any other money you receive such as pension payments.

-If your debt management payments are relatively small compared to the total debt you owe this does not stop you using a Debt Management Plan.
+Your monthly payment may be greater than £100 but still relatively small compared to the total debt you owe.
+This does not stop you using a DMP.
 Your creditors will accept low payments if this is truly all you can afford.

-However in these circumstances the issue you face is that your Plan may last a very long time.
-If its projected length is more than 6 years it might be wise to consider whether an alternative solution would be better for you.
+Nevertheless in these circumstances your Plan may last a very long time.
+If its projected length is more than 5-6 years it might be wise to consider whether an alternative solution such as an IVA or bankruptcy would be a better option for you.

 If your surplus income is very low your payments could be supported by a third party.
-It is perfectly acceptable for your partner or any other third party to give you money to help increase the payments into your DMP.
+It is perfectly acceptable for your partner or a friend to give you money to help increase the payments you can make.

-Do you have to pay all your Disposable Income into a DMP?
+Do you have to pay 100% of your surplus income into your plan?

 It is generally recommended that you make your debt management payments as high as possible.
 This will mean that your debts are repaid in the fastest time.
 However there may be an advantage to holding some money back.